asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Social Pressure to Stay Focused

-Pair programming also reduces distractions within the team.
-When developers work by themselves it is easy to get distracted.
-Whether it's surfing the web, investigating a different issue, or getting caught up in a water cooler conversation.
+When developers work alone it is easy for them to get distracted.
+Whether it's surfing the web, investigating a different issue, or getting caught up in a conversation.
 All of these situations require the developer to get back into flow to continue making progress on their problem.

 When pair programming there is a positive pressure not to get distracted and stay focused.
 Developers who pair program tend to stay in flow longer than those who don't.[^1]